 Teams of Ecosurety volunteers have been on site to help build the foundations for the new educational facilities, breaking a sweat and generally getting stuck in with spades, wheelbarrows, saws and drills!
 It is a great way to help progress the project at no cost to Bear Wood, whilst providing valuable team-building activities for our staff.

 We have also engaged with a local school to run educational workshops on-site at the Wild Place, using interactive games to teach the children about habitat loss and bio-diversity.
 This has been a fantastic way to start making an educational impact while the project is being completed and more workshops with local schools are planned in September.

-We have also set ourselves an ambitious fundraising target, which will be directly invested in the educational facilities at the Wild Place Bear Wood project.
+All the money we have raised will be directly invested in the educational facilities at the Wild Place Bear Wood project.

 The beautiful eight acre Feed Bristol site is a hub of bio-diversity in the middle of our city where nature is encouraged to flourish thanks to an abundance of native flora, hedgerows, trees and ponds - all thanks to the hard work Avon Wildlife Trust.

 It is not only the wildlife that benefits from the Feed Bristol site however, the it also supports families, community groups and schools with different needs, promoting health, wellbeing and education through outdoor activities.